NLnetLabs/routinator/source/installation-notes.rst

             /home/routinator/.cargo/bin/routinator -v -b /opt/routinator server \
             --http 127.0.0.1:8080 --rtr 172.16.47.235:8323 --rtr [2001:db8::43]:8323

-16. Configure SELinux to allow connections to localhost and to allow rsync to write to the ``/opt/routinator`` directory.
+16. Configure SELinux to allow connections to localhost and to allow rsync to write to the ``/opt/routinator`` directory:

 .. code-block:: bash

   sudo setsebool -P httpd_can_network_connect 1
   sudo semanage permissive -a rsync_t

-17. Reload the systemd daemon and set the routinator service to start at boot.
+17. Reload the systemd daemon and set the routinator service to start at boot:

 .. code-block:: bash